greghendershott/racket-mode/CONTRIBUTING.md

 ### FaceUp

-`racket-mode` tests the appearance of the code by comparing the contents of the `.rkt` file (test indentation) and the corresponding `.faceup` file (test font-face),
+`Racket Mode` tests the appearance of the code by comparing the contents of the `.rkt` file (test indentation) and the corresponding `.faceup` file (test font-lock),

-When you modify the indentation or font-face customized by rack-mode, you may need to refresh the indentation of all `.rkt` files in the example directory and then generate corresponding `.faceup` files by `M-x faceup-write-file`.
+When you modify the indentation or font-lock customized by `Racket Mode`, you may need to refresh the indentation of all `.rkt` files in the example directory and then generate corresponding `.faceup` files by `M-x faceup-write-file`.

-Notice that before processing the example files, you may need to turn off minor modes which may affect the appearance, such as `global-paren-face-mode` (affect font-face), `prettify-symbols-mode` (affect indentation), and so on (don’t forget to check if your own customization will affect it).
+Notice that before processing the example files, you may need to turn off minor modes which may affect the appearance, such as `global-paren-face-mode` (affect font-lock), `prettify-symbols-mode` (affect indentation), and so on (don’t forget to check if your own customization will affect it).